 The Potts model is interesting mainly for two reasons.
 Firstly, because it gives accurately properties close to phase transitions (examples of phase transitions are boiling or melting water after a change of temperature, or, cooling enough some iron, it transforms itself into a permanent magnet, thus having \emph{spontaneous magnetization} below the Curie temperature).
 These properties are (surprisingly) quite insensitive to the Hamiltonian, so even though the Hamiltonian of this model does not appear in nature, by calculating this model one can predict phase transitions properties that do appear in nature.
 Secondly, this model is interesting because it is extremely rich mathematically and in some particular cases (very few of them) one can find an analytical expression of the partition function, which is an extraordinary achievement in physics.

 Let us be (a bit) more precise.
 In the Potts model, you consider a graph, usually a subgraph of a Euclidean lattice.
-Let us consider for the rest of this section the example of the graph in (\ref{Graph}) with vertices a set $I$ of atoms and edges between \emph{neighbors} of $I$.
-Each vertex $i$ has some number of states $s_i$ (a positive integer smaller or equal than some constant $Q$) associated to a ``spin".
+Let us consider for the rest of this section the example of the graph in (\ref{Graph}) with vertices a set $I$ of atoms arranged in a square lattice of length $l$ and edges between \emph{neighbors}.
+Each vertex $i$ has some number of states $s_i$ (a positive integer smaller than or equal to some constant $Q$) associated to a ``spin".
 A \emph{configuration} $\mathbf{s}=\{s_i\}_{i\in I}$ is a prescription of a state for each atom, i.e., a function $\mathbf{s}: I \rightarrow \{1,2, \ldots, Q\}$.

 The partition function $Z: \mathbb{R} \rightarrow \mathbb{R}$ is a function of the parameter $\beta$ (the inverse of the thermal energy) and it defines the model.
 One magic feature of statistical mechanics is that if you can calculate the partition function, you are mostly done: you can calculate many important observables such as the free energy, the configuration with minimal energy where the system ``wants'' to go, etc.